Most of us know fiber helps improve digestion. But fiber offers so much more and that’s why it’s one of our four building blocks of heart health.

 What’s the difference between soluble and insoluble fiber?

-Soluble fiber absorbs water during digestion and aids in digestion.
-Insoluble fiber remains unchanged during digestion and helps decrease cholesterol levels.
+Soluble fiber absorbs water and helps decrease cholesterol levels.
+Insoluble fiber remains unchanged during digestion and aids regularity.
 Step One Foods contain approximately 1/3 soluble fiber and 2/3 insoluble fiber.

 What’s the difference between natural fiber and added fiber?